 There is a mutual responsibility between teacher and student to get assignments, lecture notes and other materials needed to keep up with work missed during an outof-school suspension.

-Students should turn in daily work and homework to teachers in a timely manner, as determined by the teacher, upon return to school following an out-of-school suspension.
+Students should turn log into Canvas to find in-daily work and homework.
+Assignments should be submitted to teachers in a timely manner, as determined by the teacher, upon return to school following an out-of-school suspension.